 You can get small business rate relief if:

-- its rateable value is less than £12,000
+- your property’s rateable value is less than £15,000

 What you get

-You have more than one property
+If you use more than one property

 When you get a second property, you’ll keep getting any existing relief on your main property for 12 months.